Our technology models the ideophones that make up sounds for unparalleled performance

 To teach our technology to recognise sounds, we have to expose it to real-world data.
 Quantity matters, but more importantly it is about quality, relevance and diversity.

-That is why we record these sounds (both audio events and acoustic scenes) ourselves either in our dedicated sound labs or through responsible data gathering initiatives.
+That is why we record these sounds (both audio events and acoustic scenes) ourselves either in our dedicated Sound Labs facility or through responsible data gathering initiatives.
 We have been doing this for seven years, thus developing unrivalled expertise in the sounds around us.

 All of this expertise is captured in Alexandria, our proprietary data platform, which enables us to label, organise and analyse sounds in a way that has never been done before.